Elisa E. Konofagou

-Elisa Eugenia Konofagou is a French-Greek biomedical engineer in the field of medical ultrasound.
+Elisa Eugenia Konofagou is a Greek biomedical engineer in the field of medical ultrasound.
 She is the Robert and Margaret Hariri Professor of Biomedical Engineering and Radiology (Physics) at Columbia University's Fu Foundation School of Engineering and Applied Science.
+She is the Founder of Delsona Therapeutics, a company that uses Focused Ultrasound to treat neurological and oncology indications.

-Konofagou is a Fellow of the Acoustical Society of America and the American Institute for Medical and Biological Engineering.
+Konofagou is a Fellow of the National Academy of Medicine, the National Academy of Inventors, the Acoustical Society of America and the American Institute for Medical and Biological Engineering.

 Early life and education

 Konofagou was born in Paris, France, but finished high school at Varvakeio High School in Greece.
 Both of her parents have PhDs, her father in chemical engineering and her mother in economics, Konofagou graduated with a Bachelor of science in chemical physics at the Paris VI University in 1992 and earned her master's degree in biomedical engineering from Imperial College London in 1993.
 She then earned her Doctor of Philosophy in 1999 from the University of Houston.
 Her PhD studies focused on developing elastography for breast cancer diagnosis.
 Konofagou then completed postdoctoral research in elasticity-based monitoring of focused ultrasound therapy at Brigham and Women's Hospital.